 For issues deemed patchable, we leverage the data collected from earlier stages, leaning towards existing sanitization functions and minimal code modifications.
 Our validation process verifies vulnerability remediation, ensures syntactic correctness and functional preservation, and rescans to prevent new vulnerabilities.
 Patches failing validation undergo refinement.

 This code generation system supports multi-file, codebase-wide changes, incorporating techniques from AutoCodeRover.
 It integrates with PRs, allowing developers to refine patches using natural language commands.
-The system can implement complex modifications across multiple files, streamlining the development process without requiring manual coding for each adjustment.
+The system can implement complex modifications across multiple files without requiring manual coding for each adjustment.

 Security Insights and Team Collaboration

 Users can access repository-specific views with customizable filtering options.
 This feature facilitates the prioritization of high-severity issues, enabling teams to focus on the most critical security concerns within their codebase.
-The platform integrates with GitHub and GitLab for seamless version control interaction, and also supports direct code base uploads via zip files for projects using other version control systems or none at all.
+The platform integrates with GitHub, GitLab, Bitbucket, and Azure Pipelines for version control interaction, and also supports direct code base uploads via zip files for projects using other version control systems or none at all.

 Public Vulnerabilities and Research

 The ZeroPath team regularly uses the tool to find new vulnerabilities in open-source projects.
-So far we've disclosed 11 significant vulnerabilities, including:
+We've disclosed numerous significant vulnerabilities in production systems, including:

-For a comprehensive list of our reported issues, visit our Security Wall of Fame page.
+For a complete and up-to-date list of all our vulnerability discoveries, visit our 0-day discoveries blog post and our Security Wall of Fame.
 Our team is actively working on responsibly disclosing its current batch of vulnerabilities, reinforcing our commitment to improving security across the open-source ecosystem.

 Try ZeroPath

-ZeroPath is now publicly available, with 40+ companies of various sizes already using our solution across finance, healthcare, technology, and other sectors.
+ZeroPath is now publicly available, with 750+ companies of various sizes already using our solution across finance, healthcare, technology, and other sectors, performing 125,000+ scans monthly.
+The platform is SOC 2 Type II and GDPR compliant, with ISO 27001 certification currently in progress, ensuring enterprise-grade security and data protection standards.

 Ready to see ZeroPath in action?
 Schedule a personalized demo to: